Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

     - The speed from the GyroJet Explosive bullet is 5x faster when fired by a SMG than a pistol (but it's still a lot more slower than a normal bullet fired by a SMG)
     - Chance  to shot two GyroJet explosive bullet simultaneously for the cost of one ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
     - Impact Explosion boosted by Grenade Damage.
-    - Firing Mode Sound upgraded to GyroJet bullet sound.
+- Cosmetic:
   - MuzzleFlash upgraded to Explosive Bullet.
   - Explosive Elemental Color Glow (similar to Torgue weapons)
+  - Firing Mode Sound upgraded to GyroJet bullet sound.
 - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of:
     - 70% Critical hit bonus
     - 2.5% lifesteal on damage dealt
     - A greater chance to get a extra bullet free